 Step One: Check In On Your Finances

 For many, the gap year presents a chance to shore up one’s finances and help fund college without relying solely on student loans.
 In other cases, a gap year can be a pricey one.
-This time in your life presents a unique opportunity to pursue interests without being tied down by work or other obligations.
+However, it can also end up being a unique opportunity to pursue personal interests.

 When you’re nearing the end of your gap year, you’ll want to review your finances.
 First, list your income and expenses to get an idea of how much your gap year cost (or earned).
 How much do you have in your savings account?
-Do you have any other assets that can be easily liquidated?
+Are there other easily liquidated assets?

 Once you have a good idea of your current asset level, evaluate your goals for the future.
 Do today’s finances align with these goals?
 If not, what changes should be made before you proceed?

 If you’re planning to attend a four-year state university, you will want to review your scholarship and grant opportunities, family contributions, and other potential sources of income.
 This will give you a better idea of how much you’ll need to pay for college.
 You’ll then be able to decide whether you’d like to offset this cost by taking out student loans, working a part- or full-time job while in school, or taking a second gap year to work full-time.

 After you’ve gotten your finances in order, you may want to look back and reflect on the lessons learned during your gap year.